sopier/djangobook-Updated-to-1.8/third-edition/chapter_15.rst

 What's Next?
 ============

-Next, we'll continue to dig deeper into the built-in tools Django gives you.
+Next, we'll continue to dig deeper into the built-in tools Django gives you by taking a closer look at the Django session framework.
-`Chapter 14`_ looks at all the tools you need to provide user-customized
-sites: sessions, users, and authentication.

-.. _Chapter 14: chapter14.html